eclipse-xpanse/xpanse/website/docs/ocl.md

 - `vpc` is the VPC where the subnet is located
 - `name` is the name of the subnet
 - `cidr` is the IP addresses range of the subnet
-- `gatteway` is the IP address of the gateway to route the subnet`
+- `gateway` is the IP address of the gateway to route the subnet`

 ### Computing